kinjames/real-estate/README.md

 I learnt how to use javascript for pagination and also be able to work with arrays.
-I learnt how to use meta tags that will prevents telephone numbers color from turning blue i learnt how to create json files and also use the fetch method to fetch the data from the json
+I learnt how to use meta tags that will prevents telephone numbers color from turning blue i learnt how to create json files and also use the fetch method to fetch the data from the json I learnt how to use userinput to filter from an array and also sort